 The Sport and Recreation Section seeks ways to encourage students and staff to include exercise as an essential part of their daily lives.
 It does this through Sports Clubs on a competitive basis and by offering physical recreation on a more casual basis to the University community.

-The Section serves the Sports Association and its thirtyseven constituent clubs and is responsible for the continuing management of the Physical Education and Recreation Centre at which recreational programs are available for both students and staff.
+The Section serves the Sports Association and its thirty-seven constituent clubs and is responsible for the continuing management of the Physical Education and Recreation Centre at which recreational programs are available for both students and staff.

 It makes bookings for use of sporting facilities including tennis courts and playing fields.
-This section is located on the 3rd Floor, Squarehouse, E4, lower campus.
-The various services may be contacted by telephoning Recreation Program 697 4884; Grounds Bookings 697 4878; Tennis Bookings 697 4877; Sports Association 697 4880.
+This section is located in the Link Building, B6, lower campus.
+The various services may be contacted by telephoning Recreation Program 697 4884; Grounds Bookings 697 4877; Tennis Bookings 697 4877; Sports Association 697 4880.